-An ethernet splitter looks pretty unassuming.
-It’s a small gizmo with three ethernet ports on it – two on on side and one on the other.
-If you have a surplus of short ethernet cables kicking around and just one or two long ones, then this is where a splitter comes in handy.
+An Ethernet splitter looks pretty unassuming.
+It’s a small gizmo with three Ethernet ports – two on one side and one on the other.
+If you have a surplus of short Ethernet cables – but only one or two long cables – then this is where a splitter comes in handy.

 This results in data holdups and collisions, hogging precious bandwidth and causing network slowdown, particularly when you’re using multiple devices simultaneously.